Proud Canadian Company

 Variable-Rate Mortgages

-Variable-rate mortgages have interest rates that fluctuate based on changes to the Bank of Canada policy interest rate.
+Variable-rate mortgages have interest rates that fluctuate with changes in the Bank of Canada’s policy interest rate.
 There are two types of variable-rate mortgages: adjustable-rate (ARM) and variable-rate (VRM).

 Adjustable-rate mortgages (ARMs) are a type of variable mortgage in which the payment adjusts up or down based on changes to the lender’s prime rate.
-The principal portion will remain fixed throughout the term, but the interest portion will change to reflect any changes to prime rates.
+The principal portion will remain fixed throughout the term, but the interest portion will adjust to reflect changes in prime rates.
 If interest rates increase, your mortgage payments will increase.
 If interest rates decrease, your mortgage payments will decrease.

 VRMs risk hitting trigger rates or trigger points when interest rates continue to increase.
 A trigger rate is reached when your mortgage payment entirely goes toward interest, with nothing going toward the principal.
 Your trigger point is reached when your payment is insufficient to cover even the interest portion on the mortgage.
 When this happens, you risk negative amortization on your mortgage, meaning you owe more than the original mortgage amount.

-Homeowners with the risk appetite and finances to adjust their budget with changes to interest rates will benefit from both types of variable mortgages.
+Homeowners with the risk appetite and finances to adjust their budgets in response to interest rate changes will benefit from both types of variable mortgages.
 Variable-rate and adjustable-rate mortgages typically carry lower interest rates than fixed-rate mortgages, resulting in lower mortgage payments.

 If interest rates remain low, variable rates have the potential to save you money in interest-carrying costs.
 Additionally, the penalties for breaking the term early are typically lower than those for fixed-rate mortgages, with a penalty calculation typically limited to 3 months of interest.